danmason/xtdb-easel-playground/clj-readme.md

 ## Requirements

-The webserver is run using npm & astro, and for XTDB we make use of the `xtdb-standalone-ea` docker image, so you will need the following to run the application:
+The webserver is run using clojure, and for XTDB we make use of the `xtdb-standalone-ea` docker image, so you will need the following to run the application:

-- `npm`
+- Clojure CLI
+- Java (JDK 17+ recommended by XTDB)
-- `Docker`
+- Docker

 ## Starting XTDB